-Many interviewees argued that insufficient effort had been devoted to developing the tools needed to lighten the burdens of process.
+Tensions: Insufficient automation and simplification.
+Many interviewees argued that insufficient effort had been devoted to lightening the burdens of process.
 Comments such as these were common:

-All these forms have a valid purpose, but it takes so long to fill them out that it just doesn't seem very efficient.
-We really need a lot more automation in doing all this.
-(B developer)
+"All these forms have a valid purpose, but it takes so long to fill them out that it just doesn't seem very efficient.
+We really need a lot more automation in doing all this."
+(B-6)

-There's no doubt that more process maturity means more paperwork.
+"There's no doubt that more process maturity means more paperwork.
 Some of it is good, and some of it is an impediment, especially from a productivity point of view.
 Unless we have the tools to automate this documentation, it has to slow us down.
-We still don't have the right tools.
-(C project manager)
+We still don't have the right tools."
+(C-5)

-The object had expanded in the eyes of managers and developers, but management had not invested the resources needed to upgrade the tools to support the new, expanded tasks.
-Such tensions are inevitable when the object itself evidences the (primary) contradiction between use-value-great code, well produced-and exchange-value-'In the end, it's all about profit.'
+These comments suggest that these activity systems still suffered from unresolved (secondary) contradictions between the available tools and the expanded object of work.
+The object had expanded in the eyes of managers and developers, but management had not invested the resources needed to upgrade the tools to accomplish the new, expanded task.
+Such tensions are inevitable when the object itself evidences the (primary) contradiction between use-value - great code, well produced - and exchange-value - "In the end, it's all about profit."
 Under such conditions, resource investment decisions are inevitably somewhat inconsistent.